splitio/qos-runner/README.md

     }
 }
 ```
-If you cannot extend _QOSTestCase_, simply in your base case declare the rules and the annotations that are defined in _QOSTestCase_.
+If you cannot extend _QOSTestCase_, simply in your base class declare the rules and the annotations that are defined in _QOSTestCase_.

 ## QOS Server Configuration